How to Join HOFTEL

 More information can be found on our website, www.hoftel.com

 HOFTEL is the only global alliance of hospitality real estate investors.
-Our 80+ members and subscribers hold, we believe, around US$ 100 billion of hotel and serviced apartment properties, and range from industry giants like ADIA and Blackstone right through to developers building their first hotels.
+Our 85+ members and subscribers hold, we believe, around US$ 100 billion of hotel and serviced apartment properties, and range from industry giants like Blackstone and Katara right through to developers building their first hotels.

 HOFTEL exists to allow the diverse and disparate hotel owner universe to leverage our combined voices when dealing with our main business counterparties – the brands, OTAs, lenders, contractors and governments.

-We arrange annual, private “Member Summits” in Europe, the Middle East and Asia; networking events at the main hotel investment conferences (and secure admission discounts for members at several of these); publish a quarterly “Hotel Owners’ Journal” for members, with relevant articles and original research; and join campaigns where the distinct voice of our sector needs to be heard.
-HOFTEL is also the driving force behind SEAHIS and its sister event in Abu Dhabi, GIOHIS (the Gulf and Indian Ocean Hotel Investors’ Summit).
+We arrange annual, private “Member Summits” in Asia, Europe, the Middle East and the Americas; networking events at the main hotel investment conferences (and secure admission discounts for members at several of these); publish a quarterly “Hotel Owners’ Journal” for members, with relevant articles and original research; and join campaigns where the distinct voice of our sector needs to be heard.
+HOFTEL is also the driving force behind SEAHIS and its sister event GIOHIS (the Gulf and Indian Ocean Hotel Investors’ Summit).
 Our members receive a substantial discount when attending – and in practice, many of them are speakers at these events.

 Members see the group as a valuable means of sharing best practices, solving problems, comparing strategies and meeting new and previously invisible players in their sector.

-As Ricco de Blank, just retired as CEO of Hong Kong’s largest hotel owner, Sun Hung Kai Hotels says:
+As Ricco de Blank, retired CEO of Hong Kong’s largest hotel owner, Sun Hung Kai Hotels says:

 “As hotel owners there really is no other organisation that gets us together to discuss similar issues that benefit us all.
 HOFTEL is the place to be a member of, if you like to benchmark what other owners are doing.”